Slowdeb/Tryhackme/Uranium CTF.md

 ![image](https://user-images.githubusercontent.com/76821053/130353832-2275c1d5-8756-4791-900d-5cf5c41860a2.png)

-To finish this room, if out of the blue we would know the path of “root's” final flag we could also use “nano” to read it without having to escalate privileges.
+Another way to finish this room without escalating privileges is, if out of the blue we would know the path of “root's” final flag and use “nano” to read it:

 ![image](https://user-images.githubusercontent.com/76821053/130353840-3d0984b2-ece9-4501-a1e0-6fd103a09aaa.png)